 - M.Div. in Theological Studies, Winebrenner Theological Seminary

 - B.S. in Bible and Pastoral Ministry, Baptist Bible College

 - How Can I Get More Out of My Bible Reading?
 (Jeremy M. Kimble) 2021

 - Invitation to Biblical Theology (Ched Spellman and Jeremy Kimble) 2020

 - 40 Questions About Church Membership and Discipline (Jeremy M. Kimble) 2017

 - That His Spirit May Be Saved: Church Discipline as a Means to Repentance and Perseverance (Jeremy M. Kimble) 2013

-- Hobbies: Hiking, biking, camping, spending time with family, reading
+- Hiking in beautiful places (like Rocky Mountain National Park), biking, travel, spending time with family, reading

 - Why I am at Cedarville: It is an amazing privilege to be teaching at an institution like Cedarville.
 I am grateful to work alongside faculty, staff, and students here to integrate the Christian faith into all areas of life.
 I believe we are training the future leaders that will in turn impact the world with precise thinking, passionate affections, and godly action, all aimed at glorifying Jesus Christ.